Michael-S-Phillips/HyPyRameter/README.md

 # HyPyRameter
-This repo hosts code that calculates spectral parameters on hyperspectral data.
+This repo hosts code that calculates spectral parameters on hyperspectral reflefctance data.

 ## Overview
 The ImageCubeParameters module is designed to handle hyperspectral images in ENVI format (.hdr/.img) and calculate spectral parameters.
 It also generates browse product summary images based on the input hyperspectral data.